-On this day in 1839, Sybil Ludington Ogden, the so-called female Paul Revere, passes away.
+On this day in 1777, Sybil Ludington Ogden, the so-called female Paul Revere, makes a daring midnight ride!

 You know about Revere’s ride, but you may not have heard of Sybil’s.
-She made it in April 1777, when she was only 16 years old.
-She rode more than twice as far as Revere did—and through rockier roads and more sparsely settled country!
+She made it when she was only 16 years old.
+She rode more than twice as far as Revere did—and through rockier roads and more sparsely settled country.
 Her goal?
-To tell the men in her father’s regiment that the British had raided the town of Danbury, Connecticut.
+Tell the men in her father’s regiment that the British had raided the town of Danbury, Connecticut.
 The regiment, then on leave, was needed to “Muster at Ludington’s!”

 What a girl—and what a Patriot!